amitsela/beam-site-old/src/site/markdown/index.md

  * _I/O APIs for a variety of data formats_.
 Beam provides APIs that let your pipeline read and write data to and from a variety of formats and storage technologies.
 Your pipeline can read text files, Avro files, and more.

-See the [programming model documentation](programming-model.html) to lear more about how Beam implements these concepts.
+See the [programming model documentation](programming-model.html) to learn more about how Beam implements these concepts.

 ### News